Antony-SS/perception-stack/README.md

 ## Design Philosphy

-Everything in this repo is built around the `DataStream` and `BaseInstance` classes.
 All times series data is made up of a series of instances with a timestamp and index, where each instance is associated with piece of data, like an image.
+With this in mind, everything in this repo is built around the `DataStream` and `BaseInstance` classes.

-The `DataStream` class provides a structured framework for iterating through, and accessing these instances.
+The `DataStream` class provides a structured framework for chronological iteration, as well as acessing instances via timestamp/index.
 Implementing a subclass of a `DataStream` is as simple as defining the `timestamps` and `make_instance` functions!

 #### Ros <-> Python
 When working from ros2 bags, I define a conversion layer between ros messages and the `BaseInstance` data structure because I prefer to work with simple python datastructures.
 See `ros-python-conversions` for examples.
 It makes code much more readable.
 All credit to my first boss, who introduced me to this design philosophy.